huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Bangladesh
 - [ ] Hogwarts

-#### Fuyu, Talvi, and Zima are all different languages’ word for what?
+#### Fuyu, Talvi, and Zima are all different languages' word for what?

 - [ ] Fire
 - [x] Winter